ArcadeAntics/this.path/README.md

     network drive mappings or even differing operating systems may not have a common absolute file path to refer to the same location.

-As with **Alternative 1**, it does not determine the executing script.
-It does not determine the executing script's directory, either.
+This does not determine the executing script, nor the executing script's directory.
 It provides none of the functionality of `package:this.path`.

 ### Alternative 4: Other Packages That Determine Current **R** Script